Arindam2407/Rejig/README.md

 -Sellers can also choose to include ERC-20 tokens in the sale (included in the auction price of NFT).
 The number of different tokens is capped at 3.

 -The sale money (for now, only in ETH) will be divided between the owners and the protocol.

--The protocol money will be divided between money directly going to the protocol and money used to issue bonds to the buyers.

--Interest rate of the bonds issued to the buyers will depend on the difference in number of followers between the seller and buyer (could also be negative)

--Preference will be given to those with the highest difference of followers.
-There is a minimum follower count set to buy NFTs.

--The list of NFT sales arranged according to the follower difference will be updated every 24 hours and bonds will be issued.

--Interest would be payable to only the top 30% of the buyers (according to buying price) after every update.

--Buyers will be able to determine the bond maturation periods with four options - Short, Medium, Medium-Long, Long.

--The yield on the bold will be vested linearly over the maturation period.

 -Following, Commenting and Mirroring are the same as the Lens Protocol.